-Cheiron is responsible for providing all figures from 2006 forward in the following schedules of the Financial Section: Membership Data, Current Funded Status of the Plans, Plan Actuarial Methods, Schedule of Changes in Net Pension Liability, and Schedule of Employer Contributions.
-In addition, we were responsible for the 2006 and later information provided in the following schedules found in the Actuarial Section: Actuarial Assumptions and Methods, Schedule of Active Member Valuation Data, Solvency Test, and Analysis of Financial Experience for the State Employees' Pension Plan.
+Cheiron is responsible for providing all figures in the following schedules of the Financial Section: Membership Data, Current Funded Status of the Plans, Plan Actuarial Methods, Schedule of Changes in Net Pension Liability, and Schedule of Employer Contributions.
+In addition, we were responsible for the information provided in the following schedules found in the Actuarial Section: Actuarial Assumptions and Methods, Schedule of Active Member Valuation Data, Solvency Test, and Analysis of Financial Experience for the State Employees' Pension Plan.